Hitstar53/My-Notes/Placement Preparation/Cheatsheets/SQL Cheatsheet.md

 SELECT * FROM employees FETCH FIRST 3 ROWS ONLY;

 SELECT * FROM employees ROWNUM = 1;
+-- or
+SELECT * FROM (SELECT * FROM employees ORDER BY salary DESC) WHERE ROWNUM <= 5;

--- ROWNUM cannot be used after order by clause and needs a subquery (Oracle) -- FETCH ROWS is very new and does not work in all instance of plsql
+-- ROWNUM cannot be used after order by clause and needs a subquery in oracle -- FETCH ROWS is very new and does not work in older instances of oracle
 ```

 ##### 15. DISTINCT